g0vNYC/talkto.nyc/content/survey/district-13-candidate-forum.md

 This survey matters to you if you

-(1) live in NYC District 13
+1. live in NYC District 13

-(2) work in NYC District 13
+1. work in NYC District 13, and/or

-AND/OR

-(3) are a NYC District 13 council candidate
+1. are a NYC District 13 council candidate

 By taking this survey you can

-(1) share your opinions and experiences with your candidates and community
+1. share your opinions and experiences with your candidates and community

-AND

-(2) learn what your community is thinking and feeling
+1. learn what your community is thinking and feeling

 Citizens and district officials both have a stake in effective, responsible governance practices.
 Don't be a bystander — contribute your opinions in a meaningful way.
 Share what you know and encourage family, friends and coworkers to do the same.